|

 - July-August 1757

-- Regiment sent to Halifax to participate in planned attack on
+- Regiment sent to Halifax with 22nd, 44th, 48th, and 2 battalions of the 60th and 600 rangers to participate in planned attack on

 due to a superior French naval presence.